-Water quality should not be taken for granted.
 Pennsylvania’s drinking water is considered hard.
-Across PA, water quality differs, county to county, city to city.
-Water hardness levels vary across the state, some areas having higher water hardness than others.
-How you treat your water depends on your water source.
+However, across PA, water quality differs, county to county, city to city.
+Some areas having higher water hardness than others, amongst other contamination issues.
+How you treat your water depends on your water source, whether that be from a public or private source.
 Testing your drinking water will help you determine which water quality issues you’re experiencing.
-Many homeowners are not aware they have hard water.
+Many homeowners may not be aware that they have hard water, so it is important to look for the signs.

 Measuring Water Hardness